SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/prerequisites.md

     > It might take few seconds to finish the deployment to hana, once done, you get the successful deployment message.
     ![success](../images/extend-service/successful-deployment.png)

-## Create service binding to SAP AI Core
+## Create service binding to SAP Destination Service

 1. Create the instance and binding by running the below commands in the terminal.